 Narrow or missing sidewalks make it hard for people to access a space and safely pass each other.

-Through a series of workshops, community events, and online mapping exercises, West Oakland residents and sidewalk users have collected a list of more than 150 locations throughout the neighborhood that need repairs or improvements.
+Through a series of workshops, community events, and online mapping exercises, West Oakland residents and sidewalk users have compiled a list of more than 150 locations throughout the neighborhood that need repairs or improvements.

 Want to know more?